Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

   SearchProof search;

   optional<SearchValue> value;
-} SearchResult;
+} SearchResponse;
 ~~~

 If `last` is present, then the Transparency Log MUST provide a consistency proof
 between the current tree and the tree when it was this size, in the
 `consistency` field of `FullTreeHead`.

-Users verify a search result by following these steps:
+Users verify a search response by following these steps:

 1. Verify the VRF proof in `VRFResult.proof` against the requested search key
    `SearchRequest.search_key` and the claimed VRF output `VRFResult.index`.